The Best Week of Your Life Itinerary

 Guided Tour: Reserve a tour through the Fiery Furnace.
 This twisting labyrinth of brilliant red rock fissures and spines is so intricate it is highly recommended to find your way through with a guide.

-Hikes: The 1.5-mile hike to Delicate Arch is beautiful, with the end reward of viewing Utah's famous landmark, a famed standing any bucket list.
+Hikes: The 1.5-mile hike to Delicate Arch is beautiful, with the end reward of viewing Utah's famous landmark, a famed arch that belongs on every any bucket list.
 Or hike some of the easy short trails in the park, such as the Park Avenue Trail and trails in the Windows Section of the park, or some of the longer trails in the park, such as Double O Arch, Tower Arch, and Landscape Arch.

 Drive: The 36-mile round trip Arches scenic drive can take about 2.5 hours.
 Be sure to visit the Windows Section, which contains some of the area's largest arches.